How Does Hydration & Nutrition Affect Brain Function And Mood?

 The great news -Within minutes of drinking a high quality hydrating water many of these effects are reversed and dehydration induced headaches are rapidly alleviated.

 Eating well to support and fuel your body is imperative, but even more essential is remembering to stay hydrated.
-Drinking zazen Water ensures that you are being hydrated at a cellular level, whenever I go anywhere I always ensure that I have at least over a litre with me and a healthy snack, this allows me to avoid feeling “hangry” and potentially making a poor food choice and keeps me feeling positive and energetic.
+Drinking zazen Water ensures that you are being hydrated at a cellular level.

-Plan ahead especially with the coming summer weather, as temperatures rise this increases sweating and thereby increases the chance of becoming dehydrated.
-Pack multiple bottles of zazen Water with you to keep you moving, thinking and feeling well.
+Plan ahead, especially in warmer weather, as temperatures rise this increases sweating and thereby increases the chance of becoming dehydrated.

 Click here to learn how drinking zazen Alkaline Water supports healthy brain function and mood function.